Year 7 Maths NSW Curriculum Topics

 Computation with Integers

-Addition, subtraction, multiplication, and division with positive and negative integers
+- Add, subtract, multiply, and divide positive and negative integers

 Indices